The Australian screen industry is ready to play a role in economic recovery.

 Performers, producers, writers, directors and crew are joining forces to campaign for the future of the screen industry.
 We want Australian stories told on Australian screens by us, to us, about us.
 We want to Make It Australian.

 Stories have been told on this continent for thousands of generations.

 We want Australian stories told on Australian screens by us, to us, about us because no-one else will tell stories of the diversity of Australian experiences in our unique Australian landscapes.

 But story-telling on screen is at risk.
 Our capacity to make it Australian is at risk because:

-• The rules that ensure Australian stories appear on Australian screens must evolve so that new players like Netflix, YouTube, Stan, ISPs and Telcos have obligations to create original local programs.
+• The rules that ensure Australian stories appear on Australian screens must evolve so that streaming services like Netflix, YouTube, Stan, ISPs and Telcos have obligations to promote and invest in original Australian content.

-• Major supporters of Australian stories – Screen Australia and the ABC – have had their funding axed year after year.
+• Major supporters of Australian stories – Screen Australia and the ABC – have had their funding cut year after year.

 • Commercial TV broadcasters want to walk away from any requirement to create children’s content.